 Which opportunities are paid?

 Performances at Sea Tea Comedy Theater are unpaid.
 As the theater grows, we will continue to evaluate our sustainability model, and consider whether we can begin pay performers.
 This is a long-term goal for our theater.
-In the meantime, if payment is a priority for you, please consider auditioning for Touring Company, since it offers paid opportunities.

 Can I audition as an individual to be placed on a short-form improv team?